-I used the term “Tribesperson” because that’s actually a better way to think of it.
-It’s a collection of co-workers that will have an established social structure.
-So no matter who you are or how valuable you are or how nice you are, you’re new, so you’re the one disrupting the social order.
-This is a very subtle but powerful force.
-And the negative feelings you’re picking up on relate to the fact that your arrival forced the change they have to manage.
-You can’t really call it “fair” or “unfair,” but it’s how groups work.
+I used the term “Tribesperson” because that’s actually a better way to think of your situation.
+The collection of co-workers that you’ve joined will already have an established social structure.
+So, no matter who you are, or how valuable you are, or how nice you are—you’re new, so you’re the one disrupting the social order.

-So if you get what I’m saying there, then that pretty much takes care of work.
+ISo if you get what I’m saying there, then that pretty much takes care of work.
 You just need to give it some time.
-But I want to shift to the more important principle that guides this whole discussion.
-We can’t live our lives wanting to be liked.
+But I want to shift to the more important principle that guides this whole discussion: We can’t live our lives wanting to be liked.
 Then what do you do if you’re among a bunch of Nazi’s?
-Do you really want to be liked by them?
-You have to live your life being yourself.
-I know that can sound ridiculously obvious, but since I’m writing it here maybe it’s an idea worth revisiting.
+Do you really want to be liked by Nazis?

 Office politics and all of the thinking that goes with it.
-I understand the compulsion to do so.
+I understand the compulsion to do that.
 We all do it sometimes.
 But as much as you are able, don’t get caught up in your internal narrative soap operas about who likes who.
 Just be your authentic self as much as possible.
-The cool part about that is that you can still have long-term friendships with other people who also live authentically and those are the richest friendships of all.
+That will appeal to others, who also live authentically, and those are the richest friendships of all.

 Relax, be yourself and enjoy life.
 That will be plenty attractive.
-The rest leave up to time and nature.
+Then rest leave up to time and nature.
 There is a lot of life to enjoy in the meantime.